sib-swiss/NGS-longreads-training/docs/course_material/group_work.md

     * How is the read length?
 * Align the reads to hg38 with `minimap2`.
 For the option `-x` you can use `asm20`.
 Generate separate alignment files for each individual.

+!!! note "The alignment is memory intensive"
+    The alignment takes about 16 Gb of RAM.
+Therefore, try to run it only once per group.

 !!! note "Alternatively use [`pbmm2`](https://github.com/PacificBiosciences/pbmm2)"
     Pacific Biosciences has developed a wrapper for `minimap2` that contains settings specific for PacBio reads, named [`pbmm2`](https://github.com/PacificBiosciences/pbmm2).
 It might slightly improve your alignments.
 It is installed in the conda environment.
 Feel free to give it a try if you have time left.

 * Clone the PacBio [apps-scripts repository](https://github.com/PacificBiosciences/apps-scripts.git) to the server.
+All dependencies are in the conda environment `pacbio`.
+Activate it with `conda activate pacbio`.
 The script apps-scripts/RepeatAnalysisTools/makeReports.sh generates repeat expansion reports.
 Check out the [documentation](https://github.com/PacificBiosciences/apps-scripts/tree/master/RepeatAnalysisTools#auto-generate-all-reports), and generate repeat expansion reports for all individuals on both gene1 and gene2.
 * Check out the report output and read the further [documentation of RepeatAnalysisTools](https://github.com/PacificBiosciences/apps-scripts/tree/master/RepeatAnalysisTools#auto-generate-all-reports).
     - How is the enrichment?
     - Does the clustering make sense?
 How does the clustering look in IGV?